Joseph Gage

+Career

 As a young man in Paris, he borrowed money from Richard Cantillon to speculate in shares in Mississippi Company and the South Sea Company.
 He made a vast paper fortune, whereupon he offered Augustus II the Strong the King of Poland 3,000,000 pounds for his crown.
 When this offer was declined, he made a similar offer for the crown of Sardinia.
 Later, he was granted a silver mine, and entered into the service of the King of Spain, given the command of his armies in Sicily and Lombardy, and created a grandee (March 1743) of the first class of the kingdom of Spain.
 He was also presented by the King of Naples with the order of San Gennaro, and a pension of 4000 ducats a year.

-He married Lady Mary Herbert, who was also involved in Gage's financial speculations.
-She was twice bailed out by her father, William Herbert, 1st Marquess of Powis, after incurring substantial losses.
+Personal life

+Historians disagree over whether or not he married his business partner Lady Mary Herbert.
+He wrote to her father, William Herbert, 2nd Marquess of Powis, in 1736 to ask for his consent to their marriage.
+Murphy claims that he later married Catherine Caryll, daughter of John Caryll, of West Harting, Sussex, in 1748 and that he was widowed a few months later.

+Manners Chichester claims that Gage first married Catherine Caryll, and then after her death remarried to Lady Mary Herbert.